 In digital media crowdsourcing is a great way to take the pulse of your followers.
 For example, you can poll them on Facebook and/or Twitter to learn what type of content they want, which provides ideas for your website.

-An influencer is just what it sounds like, a person who has the power of influence over their social media audience.
+The digital marketing term “influencer” is just what it sounds like, a person who has the power of influence over their social media audience.
 These are people you want sharing your content and interacting with your brand.

 Real-Time Digital Marketing